BrandonDusseau/pyfahviewer/README.md

 The parameters are as follows:

  * `team`: Your team id, used to display the leaderboard.
 You can find this in your Folding@Home client.
+If this option is omitted, the leaderboard will not display.

  * `servers`: This is a list of IP addresses of servers running the Folding@Home client.
-Using hostname may work but is not recommended.
+If this option is omitted or the list is empty, the slots view will not display.